 Plasma membrane proteins with multiple locations

-Approximately 81% (n=1685) of the plasma membrane proteins detected in the Cell Atlas also localize to other cellular compartments (Figure 6).
-The network plot shows that the most common additional locations for proteins that localize to the plasma membrane are the cytosol, nucleoplasm, vesicles and actin filaments. proteins that localize to both the plasma membrane and to the cytosol or vesicles are overrepresented.
-Indeed, most proteins that are targeted for the plasma membrane are carried through the secretory pathway to their destination by vesicles.
-Examples of multilocalizing proteins within the plasma membrane proteome can be seen in Figure 7.
+Approximately 81% (n=1776) of the plasma membrane proteins detected in the Subcellular Section also localize to other cellular compartments (Figure 6).
+The network plot shows that the most common additional locations for proteins that localize to the plasma membrane are the cytosol, nucleoplasm, vesicles and actin filaments.
+Proteins that localize to both the plasma membrane and to the cytosol are overrepresented, perhaps reflecting that many proteins, such as adaoptor proteins, move between the cytosol and the inner surface of the plasma membrane as part of signalling pathways.
+There is also an overrepresentation of proteins that localize to the plasma membrane and to actin filaments.
+Indeed, actin filaments are often concentrated just beneth the plasma membrane and anchored to the plasma membrane through various actin-binding proteins.
+This close connection between actin filaments and the plasma membrane determines cell shape and is involved in a variety of cell surface activities.
+Examples of multilocalizing plasma membrane proteins can be seen in Figure 7.

 Figure 6.
 Interactive network plot of the plasma membrane proteins with multiple localizations.
 The numbers in the connecting nodes show the proteins that are localized to the plasma membrane and to one or more additional locations.
 Only connecting nodes containing more than one protein and at least 0.5% of proteins in the plasma membrane proteome are shown.
 The circle sizes are related to the number of proteins.
 The cyan colored nodes show combinations that are significantly overrepresented, while magenta colored nodes show combinations that are significantly underrepresented as compared to the probability of observing that combination based on the frequency of each annotation and a hypergeometric test (p≤0.05).
 Note that this calculation is only done for proteins with dual localizations.
 Each node is clickable and results in a list of all proteins that are found in the connected organelles.